brandonweiss/sonar-js/README.md

 sonar.ping(600, withinRangeOfPageBottom, notWithinRangeOfPageBottom)
 ```

-When `ping` is called one of the callbacks will fire, depending on whether or not the scroll is currently within range of the page bottom.
-After that, the callbacks will only fire once when finding the bottom or losing the bottom.
+With a second callback to fire when losing the bottom of the page this becomes a toggle.
+The callbacks will only fire once when finding the bottom or losing the bottom.
 That is, the callbacks will only fire or re-fire when the state changes.

+This is useful for making a permanent, temporary change when someone scrolls to the bottom of the page and then reversing it when they scroll away from the bottom of the page.

 ## Tests